pirocorp/Reconnaissance-Fundamentals/04. Analyzing Vulnerabilities/README.md

 ## Authentication vulnerabilities

 Authentication vulnerabilities are easy to understand conceptually.
-However, they are usually critical because of the clear relationship between authentication and security.
+However, they are usually critical because of the precise relationship between authentication and security.

-Authentication vulnerabilities can allow attackers to gain access to sensitive data and functionality and expose an additional attack surface for further exploits.
-For this reason, it's important to learn how to identify and exploit authentication vulnerabilities and bypass common protection measures.
+Authentication vulnerabilities allow attackers to access sensitive data and functionality and expose an additional attack surface for further exploits.
+For this reason, it's essential to learn how to identify and exploit authentication vulnerabilities and bypass standard protection measures.

 ### What is the difference between authentication and authorization?